ktorn/completium-landing/docs/verification/verification6.md

 A <Link to='/docs/verification/postcondition'>postcondition</Link> says something about the effect of an entrypoint when the entrypoint does not fail.
 It is possible to specify situations when the entrypoint fails.

+The goal is to generate one failure specification for every case the entrypoint fails.

 ## Basics

 For example, the entrypoint `set` fails when the parameter value `v` is greater than 10, and fails with the pair `v` and the message `"v must be below 10"`: